Researchers Examine DNA Repair in Active Smokers

 Smokers are more likely to have mutated cells than non-smokers.
 While cell mutations may help prevent a smoker from developing lung cancer, other cancer-causing substances are tough to avoid.
 We come into contact with carcinogens on a regular basis.
 Significant exposure to dangerous chemicals such as asbestos can lead to a mesothelioma or lung cancer diagnosis.

-Further, smokers and non-smokers alike can develop lung cancer from exposure to radon, uranium, arsenic, and several other naturally-occurring chemicals.
+Further, smokers and non-smokers alike can develop lung cancer from the effects of exposure to radon, uranium, arsenic, and several other naturally-occurring chemicals.

 What Percentage of Ex-Smokers Get Lung Cancer?